What is a GIS specialist?

 Does a GIS specialist make good money?

 A GIS specialist has the opportunity to make a good salary.
 It depends on where you live and what industry you work in.
-The more education and experience you have, your salary will be higher.
+The more education and experience you have, the higher your salary will be.

 What is the role of a GIS specialist?

 GIS specialists are responsible for designing digital maps using the data and information from geographic information systems.
-The specialist will analyze spatial and non-spatial information and implement proper data management systems.
+They will analyze spatial and non-spatial information and implement proper data management systems.

 Is it stressful to be a GIS specialist?